Craft Guild reveals Graduate Awards deadline extension & mentoring trip

 After this element of the award was put on hold due to the pandemic, the Craft Guild of Chefs has revealed it is bringing it back for this year’s 20th anniversary celebrations.
 All the chefs who make the final in both the Kitchen and Pastry Award will be invited to join executive chef from the House of Commons Mark Hill, on a culinary tour and overnight stay in Surrey.

-Chefs aged under 25 have until Friday 6th May to enter the Graduate Awards by completing a short online form here.
+Chefs aged under 25 have until Friday 6th May to enter the Graduate Awards by completing a short online form via the Craft Guild of Chefs website.
 Semi-finals will take place in Sheffield and London in June with a final exam in September.

 The Graduate Awards offer chefs the chance to improve their culinary skills, build confidence, network with industry peers and the opportunity to put themselves into the national spotlight.
 Achievers have gone on to win competitions such as Young National Chef of the Year, secure exciting promotions and gain Michelin stars.